Freiling87/CCU/CCU/Scratchpad.md

 		System.Activator.CreateInstance (System.Type type, System.Object[] args) (at <44afb4564e9347cf99a1865351ea8f4a>:0)
 		CCU.CoreTools.GetMethodWithoutOverrides[T] (System.Reflection.MethodInfo method, System.Object callFrom) (at <5e3aaa504b1249b89ff0d707e96502ad>:0)
   - Anyway, there might be a hunt in Terminate_Prefix that can point to why the brain is breaking.
 I think it has to do with assigning goals/jobs somehow.
+    - Added logging
+- This may be resolved with AI Update Error
 ####			√	Try Disabling Completely
 - Disabled BrainUpdate.MyUpdate patch method.
 This holds the Active LOS behaviors (which work fine), but I don't think I tested Hiring before it was added.
   - Error still occurred, so I think the silver lining is that I can leave those intact unless the attempt below directs us directly to it.